Odisseuss/GoogleGive/README.md

 # GoogleGive

-GoogleGive is a Google Keep clone that I made with React and Firebase
+GoogleGive is a Google Keep clone that I made with React and Firebase.
+It only supports creating, editing, and deleting notes.

+P.S.
+It has dark mode :wink:

 A demo version is available at: https://give-a5ae5.firebaseapp.com/